 How To Write A Book – #3 Research

-With these three key components on how to write a book, in just a short amount of time you can feel proud to group yourself in with others who have been courageous enough to put pen to paper and become a book writer.
+With these three key components of how to write a book, in just a short amount of time you can feel proud to group yourself with others who have been courageous enough to put pen to paper and become a book writer.
 What are you most struggling with in starting your first book?
 What would you like me to go into more detail about?
 I would love to hear from you!

 Check out my YouTube series where I continue to walk you step-by-step through writing the first draft of your book.